eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/aa-rr-support-of-electronic-payments-SCA-with-wallet.md

 ### 1.2 Key Words

-This document uses the capitalised key words 'SHALL', 'SHOULD' and 'MAY' as specified in RFC 2119, i.e., to indicate requirements, recommendations and options specified in this document.
-In addition, 'must' (non-capitalised) is used to indicate an external constraint, for instance a self-evident necessity or a requirement that is mandated by an external document.
-The word 'can' indicates a capability, whereas other words, such as 'will', 'is' or 'are' are intended as statements of fact.
+This document uses the capitalised key words "SHALL", "SHOULD" and "MAY" as specified in RFC 2119, i.e., to indicate requirements, recommendations and options specified in this document.
+In addition, "must" (non-capitalised) is used to indicate an external constraint, for instance a self-evident necessity or a requirement that is mandated by an external document.
+The word "can" indicates a capability, whereas other words, such as "will", "is" or "are" are intended as statements of fact.

 ### 1.3 Document Structure